Hyperion-BT/helios-book/src/chapter_2/01_The_EUTXO_Model.md

 #### Datums

-These are data stored onChain associated with a particular UTXO.
+These are data stored onchain associated with a particular UTXO.
 The Datum is used to store state in Smart Contracts.
 The 'e' in eUTXO comes from the Datum, this is because the addition of a datum makes the eUTXO model Turing-Complete (like Ethereum smart contracts and unlike Bitcoin Script).
 With this state anything that an account-based model can do also be done with a eUTXO-based model.

->**Note**: To be exact on Cardano previously the Datum couldn't be stored onChain but as of PlutusV2 we now have actual onChain(inline) datums.
+>**Note**: To be exact on Cardano previously the Datum couldn't be stored onchain but as of Plutus V2 we now have actual *onchain/inline* datums.

 #### Validators